jnslxndr/Writing-Test/Paper.md

     city: Ahmedabad
     country: India
 # acmauthoryear: true
-# bibliography: "references"
-abstract: A clear and well-documented \LaTeX\ document is presented as an article formatted for publication by ACM in a conference proceedings or journal publication.
+abstract: A clear and well-documented \LaTeX\ @Lamport:LaTeX document is presented as an article formatted for publication by ACM in a conference proceedings or journal publication.
 Based on the ``acmart'' document class, this article presents and explains many of the common variations, as well